coolbrickv314/drowsy_driver_coolbrick/README.md

 ```

 ## How It Works
-- The script captures video from your webcam.
+- Captures video from your webcam.
-- It detects the face and eye landmarks using Dlib's shape predictor.
+- Detects 468 face landmarks using MediaPipe Face Mesh.
-- The EAR is calculated for both eyes and averaged.
+- Calculates the EAR for both eyes using selected landmark points.
-- If the EAR value falls below a threshold (default: 0.2) for a consecutive number of frames (default: 5), a warning is displayed.
+- Displays "EYES CLOSED!" if the EAR remains below a threshold (default: 0.2) for a set number of consecutive frames (default: 5).
-- The program exits when you press the `q` key.
+- Displays real-time EAR and facial eye contours.

 ## Parameters
 You can fine-tune the detection sensitivity by modifying these parameters in `sleep.py`: